bakedchickengames/reformatnousb/README.md

 * Autounattend.xml goes to the root of install media supposedly,
 * DISM /Apply-Unattend used on an autounattend.xml should only have what they call the offlineServicing "configuration pass" [explanation here](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/how-configuration-passes-work?view=windows-11)
-* Unattend.xml is copied into the %WINDIR%/Panther (for example if you extracted the install.wim to a test folder it would go to test\Windows\Panther)
+* Unattend.xml is copied into the %WINDIR%/Panther (for example if you mounted the install.wim to C:\testmount it would go to C:testmount\Windows\Panther)
+  [here](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-setup-automation-overview?view=windows-11#implicit-answer-file-search-order) for more information on why Panther folder

 ## put example of what i did exact steps here later